IoAg/gta-vi/README_360.md

 *INCLUDEPATH* in the *GTA-VI.pro* and fix possible errors.

-If you still cannot make it work you can use the CPU implementation, by commenting the "#CONFIG += USE_CUDA" line, which does the same but slower.
+If you still cannot make it work you can use the CPU implementation, by commenting the "#CONFIG += USE_CUDA" line, which provides the same funcitonality but slower.

 ## 7. Examples

 If you have installed the tool succesfully you can try to run the following examples.

-The 360 degrees extension of the tool is only available through the command line interface.
+The 360-degree extension of the tool is only available through the command line interface.

 Move to the GTA-VI directory and run ./GTA-VI -h for help.
 Some example